 The following standards, amendments to standards and interpretations have been identified as those which may impact the entity in the period of initial application.
-They are available for early adoption at 30 June 2008, but have not been applied in preparing this financial report:
+They are available for early adoption at 30 June 2009, but have not been applied in preparing this financial report:

 - Revised AASB 3 Business Combinations changes the application of acquisition accounting for business combinations and the accounting for non-controlling (minority) interests.
 Key changes include: the immediate expensing of all transaction costs; measurement of contingent consideration at acquisition date with subsequent changes through the income statement; measurement of non-controlling (minority) interests at full fair value or the proportionate share of the fair value of the underlying net assets; guidance on issues such as reacquired rights and vendor indemnities; and the inclusion of combinations by contract alone.
 The revised standard becomes mandatory for the Group's 30 June 2010 financial statements.
-The Group has not yet determined the potential effect of the revised standard on the Group's financial report. - AASB 8 Operating Segments replaces the presentation requirements of segment reporting in AASB 114 Segment Reporting.
-AASB 8 is applicable for annual reporting periods beginning on or after 1 January 2009 and is not expected to have an impact on the financial results of the Company and the Group as the standard is only concerned with disclosures. - Revised AASB 101 Presentation of Financial Statements introduces as a financial statement (formerly "primary" statement) the "statement of comprehensive income".
+The consolidated entity has not yet determined the potential effect of the revised standard on the consolidated entity's financial report. - AASB 8 Operating Segments replaces the presentation requirements of segment reporting in AASB 114 Segment Reporting.
+AASB 8 is applicable for annual reporting periods beginning on or after 1 January 2009 and is not expected to have an impact on the financial results of the Company and the consolidated entity as the standard is only concerned with disclosures. - Revised AASB 101 Presentation of Financial Statements introduces as a financial statement (formerly "primary" statement) the "statement of comprehensive income".
 The revised standard does not change the recognition, measurement or disclosure of transactions and events that are required by other AASBs.
 The revised AASB 101 will become mandatory for the consolidated entity's 30 June 2010 financial statements.
 The consolidated entity has not yet determined the potential effect of the revised standard on the Group's disclosures.

 - Revised AASB 123 Borrowing Costs removes the option to expense borrowing costs and requires that an entity capitalise borrowing costs directly attributable to the acquisition, construction or production of a qualifying asset as part of the cost of that asset.
 The revised AASB 123 will become mandatory for the consolidated entity's 30 June 2010 financial statements and will constitute a change in accounting policy for the consolidated entity.
-In accordance with the transitional provisions the consolidated entity will apply the revised AASB 123 to gualifying assets for which capitalisation of borrowing costs commences on or after the effective date.
+In accordance with the transitional provisions the consolidated entity will apply the revised AASB 123 to qualifying assets for which capitalisation of borrowing costs commences on or after the effective date.
 The consolidated entity has not yet determined the potential effect of the revised standard on future earnings. - AASB 2008-1 Amendments to Australian Accounting Standard - Share-based Payment: Vesting Conditions and Cancellations changes the measurement of share-based payments that contain non-vesting conditions.
 AASB 2008-1 becomes mandatory for the consolidated entity's 30 June 2010 financial statements.
-The Group has not yet determined the potential effect of the amending standard on the consolidated entity's financial report. - Revised AASB 127 Consolidated and Separate Financial Statements changes the accounting for investments in subsidiaries.
-Key changes include: the remeasurement to fair value of any previous/ retained investment when control is obtained/lost, with any resulting gain or loss being recognised in profit or loss; and the treatment of increases in ownership interest after control is obtained as transactions with equity holders in their capacity as equity holders.
-The revised standard will become mandatory for the consolidated entity's 30 June 2010 financial statements.
-The consolidated entity has not yet determined the potential effect of the revised standard on the consolidated entity's financial report.
+The consolidated entity has not yet determined the potential effect of the amending standard on the consolidated entity's financial report. - Revised AASB 127 Consolidated and Separate Financial Statements changes the accounting for investments in subsidiaries.
+Key changes include: the remeasurement to fair value of any previous/ retained investment when control is obtained/lost, with any resulting gain or loss being recognised